Chapter 2 · System Design Fundamentals

 Rules that keep you honest Slide 12

-One significant figure is plenty. "~50k QPS" is the right precision for napkin work.
+One meaningful digit is plenty.
+"About 50k QPS" is exactly the right level of precision for this kind of work.

-The estimate's value is the trail of assumptions.
-Anyone should be able to change one input and re-run in 30 seconds.
+The value of an estimate is the list of assumptions behind it.
+Anyone should be able to change one number and redo the whole thing in 30 seconds.

 Active recall